 What is Diwali?

-According to Fox23.com, Diwali is a five day festival that celebrates the Hindu new year:
+According to WFTV, Diwali is a five-day festival that celebrates the Hindu new year:

 Most people are celebrating the legend of the return of the Hindu god Rama and his wife, Sita, to their northern India kingdom of Ayodhya.
 The legend says Rama and Sita were exiled for 14 years after the defeat of the demon king Rayanna.
 Some honor Lakshmi, the goddess of wealth, during Diwali.

-It is celebrated by Hindus, Sikhs and Jains.
-“In Jainism, it marks the spiritual awakening of Lord Mahavira.
-For Sikhs, it marks the day that Guru Hargobind Ji, the Sixth Sikh Guru, was freed from imprisonment,” according to Fox23.com.
+It is celebrated by Hindus, Sikhs, and Jains.
+WFTV also adds, “In Jainism, it marks the spiritual awakening of Lord Mahavira.
+For Sikhs, it marks the day that Guru Hargobind Ji, the Sixth Sikh Guru, was freed from imprisonment.”